 A. We have heard from other readers that black cohosh can sometimes affect the liver, so it is wise for women to have their liver enzymes monitored if they decide to take this herb for hot flashes.
-There have been cases of liver failure that have led to liver transplantation after the use of black cohosh (BMJ Case Reports, July 5, 2013; Case Reports in Gastrointestinal Medicine, June 30, 2014).
+A few cases of liver failure have led to liver transplantation after the use of black cohosh (BMJ Case Reports, July 5, 2013; Case Reports in Gastrointestinal Medicine, June 30, 2014).

 Consequently, you may want to consider other options for your symptoms.
 Other herbs used for easing hot flashes include Pycnogenol (Journal of Reproductive Medicine, Jan-Feb 2013), maca root (Maturitas, Feb., 2014) and rhapontic rhubarb, sold as Estrovera (Alternative Therapies in Health and Medicine, Nov-Dec.
 2008).
 Postmarketing data on Estrovera suggest that the plant extract from Rheum rhaponticum is generally safe (Integrative Medicine, June 2016).